rtCamp/rtMedia/readme.txt

 = rtMedia-PRO Features =

+ * **RSS Feed/Podcasting Support** - Integrates RSS Feed Support that can be used for podcasting to listen audio and video to your podcast supported player(e.g. iTunes).
+ * **WordPress Comment Attachment** -  Attach photos, videos, music, documents and other files to native WordPress comments.
  * **bbPress Integration** - Integrates with profiles.
 Also adds attachment support for topics and replies.
  * **Moderation Feature** - "Report Abuse" button for users.
 Interface to manage reported media and optionally block users from future uploads.
  * **MyCRED/CubePoints Integration** - You can reward users for media uploads.
 Out of box integration for MyCRED and CubePoints.